The Most Ridiculous Optional Extras For New Cars

 Any Inbuilt Satnav Option – £500+

-Nowadays you can buy an excellent handheld satnav for less than £100 with lifetime map updates, or even use your smartphone.
+Nowadays you can buy an excellent handheld satnav for less than £100 with lifetime map updates, or just use your smartphone.
 So why spend upwards of £500 on something else?

 Rolls-Royce Starlight Headliner – £12,350

-One of the most beautiful and decedent options ever seen on a car, I’m sure you’ll agree.
-For the price of many new cars you can have over 4,000 individual optic fibres woven into your headlining.
-We’ve actually seen this being installed firsthand at a behind the scenes Rolls-Royce tour and it really is the pinnacle of precision and craft.
-But for the sake of price…how about you just look out the window from the back seat at the actual stars?
+One of the most beautiful and decedent things ever, I’m sure you’ll agree.
+For the price of many new small cars you can have over 4,000 individual optic fibres woven into your headlining for the pleasure of rear seat passengers.
+We’ve seen this being installed firsthand at Goodwood and it really is the pinnacle of precision and craft.
+A couple of special edition cars were even produced in collaboration with observatories to show the night sky on a specific past date, but for the sake of price…how about you just look out the window at the actual stars?